Alabama Layoffs — January 2008

 |---|---|---|---|---|

-The largest notice was filed by Standard Furniture Mfg.
-Co at its Frisco City facility, reporting 192 affected workers.
+The biggest impact was at Standard Furniture Mfg at its Frisco City facility, reporting 192 affected workers.
 Albany International-Appleton Wire Division followed with 96 workers.

 This analysis is based on official WARN Act filings reported by Alabama.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Alabama WARN notices, browse layoffs by state, or download the full dataset.